 Each class develops a set of classroom expectations at the beginning of the school year and revisits them throughout the year to ensure consensus.
-These are used alongside the whole school rules, rewards systems, and agreed consequences.
+These are used alongside 'The Monkfield Way' values, the school's rewards systems, and agreed consequences.